 str = 'Hoisting'; console.log(str); var str;

-Despite the fact that we are assigning to the variable
+Despite the fact that we assign a value to the variable

-str in line 1 before it's actually declared in line 3, this code doesn't flag any errors whatsoever (even though it should've).
+str in line 1 before it's actually declared in line 4, this code doesn't flag any errors whatsoever, even though it should've.

 That's because during execution, it's the same as the following code: